guyez/Conditional-Generation-of-Faces/README.md

-# CelebA Conditional Generation using a VAC+GAN
+# Conditional Generation using a VAC+GAN

 ## Getting Started